Donate to support freedom.

 If you distribute software outside major app stores, a PAD file helps keep directory listings consistent and up to date.

 Need the full ecosystem update?
-Read PAD Files in 2026 for directory strategy and what changed after the old central PAD workflow disappeared.
+Read PAD Files in 2026 for current directory strategy, stable URL rules, and release checklist details.

 2–40 chars, no tabs or '<'.